-(Joshua 24:24) The people said to Joshua, "We will serve the LORD our God and we will obey His voice."
+(Joshua 24:24) The people said to Joshua, "The LORD our God we will serve, and him we will obey."

 Even as Joshua repeatedly told them what the LORD required of them, so the people repeatedly vowed that they would serve and obey only the LORD.
 The people did so as long as Joshua and the leaders who brought them into the Promised Land lived.